pharanbrush/pharan-lazynezumi/README.md

 ### dotted line
 ![](docimg/scripts-dotted-line.gif)
 Use **dotted line** to make dotted lines.
-> This requires the brush to respond to pen pressure.
+> This requires your brush to respond to pen pressure.
+If the brush still draws at near-zero pressure, lines will be drawn in the gaps accordingly.
 > LNP or your drawing program may apply some pressure smoothing so drawing too quickly may yield incorrect results.